Pregnancy Frequently Asked Questions

 Many home pregnancy tests (HPTs) claim to be 99% accurate on the day you miss your period.
 However, research suggests that most HPTs do not consistently spot pregnancy that early.
 If you can wait one week after your missed period, most home pregnancy tests will give you an accurate answer.

 You should seek support from a medical professional for prenatal care as soon as possible.
-USF Student Health Clinic physicians can provide you with a list of prenatal care providers.
+Physicians at the USF Student Health Clinic can provide you with a list of prenatal care providers.

 After the deductible ($200 per benefit year) has been met; medical expenses for pregnancy, childbirth and complications of pregnancy are payable on the same basis as any other sickness.
-If you have questions about the USF-sponsored health plan, please contact Natalie Macias at firstname.lastname@example.org or Aetna customer service at 877.850.6036.
+If you have questions about the USF-endorsed student health insurance plan, please contact Natalie Macias at firstname.lastname@example.org or Aetna customer service at (877) 850-6036.

 No. You are encouraged to continue your education at the University of San Francisco if you desire and are physically able to do so.
 The University community will support your academic and personal growth and accommodate your needs regarding course work and housing.
 You will also have the option to take a leave of absence up to one year and come back and resume your studies.

 Finding a medical provider for prenatal care is important.
-USF Student Health Services physicians will help you with getting information for area doctors.
-In addition you can contact Counseling and Psychological Services at 415.422.6352.
-You are also encouraged to contact University Ministry at 415.422.4463.
+The USF Student Health Clinic physicians will help you with getting information for area doctors.
+In addition you can contact Counseling and Psychological Services at (415) 422-6352.
+You are also encouraged to contact University Ministry at (415) 422-4463.
 Both of these offices have individuals that can help you with questions about the pregnancy.